frippz/frippz.se/_posts/2019-09-05-tags-in-json-feed.md

 {% endif %}{% endraw %}
 ~~~

-Since JSON is picky with trailing commas, we need to utilize `foorlop.last` in order to keep tabs on whether we’re at the last item in the loop.
-Also note the trailing comma after the last bracket (`]`).
-Depending on where you put this snippet in your JSON Feed temklate, you may or may not need it.
+Since JSON is picky with trailing commas, we need to utilize `foorlop.last` in order to keep tabs on whether we’re at the last item in the loop or not.
+Also note the trailing comma after the last bracket on the sixth row.
+Depending on where you put this snippet in your JSON Feed template, you may or may not need it.

 ## Putting it all together

-Here’s the full code snippet for my own `feed.json`, complete with the new section for tags.
+Here’s the full code for my own `feed.json` template, complete with the new section for tags.

 ~~~liquid
 {% raw %}---